 He described them as the "dream team".
 In a recent BBC2 documentary on PTSD, he credited Dr Campbell and Cristina with helping save his life.

-“It was an emotional evening,” said Dr Campbell, who now works at the Priory’s famous hospital in Roehampton, South-West London.
+“It was an emotional evening” said Dr Campbell, who now works at the Priory’s famous hospital in Roehampton, South-West London.
 “I am a huge admirer of Fergal as a person and a correspondent who looks for the truth.
 He has borne witness to some of the most extraordinarily brutal events of the last 30 years and this has come at considerable personal cost.
 He has told the story of man’s inhumanity to man in a personal, and unforgettable way.
-His book is revelatory in the way it addresses his PTSD in compelling detail, but also reaches out to others experiencing what he has called the ‘silent agony’ of PTSD, to let them know they are not alone.
+His book is revelatory in the way it addresses his PTSD in compelling detail, but also reaches out to others experiencing what he has called the ‘silent agony’ of PTSD, to let them know they're not alone.
 It’s been a privilege to meet and know Fergal over many years.

 “I know it was hugely painful for Fergal to recount his experiences in his book.
 It was immensely brave.
-Hopefully other sufferers will take something from it.
-PTSD is a condition with very distressing effects but with the right help it can be treated.”
+Hopefully, other sufferers will take something from it.
+PTSD is a condition with very distressing effects but with the right help, it can be treated.”

 ENDS

 Contact: [email protected]

 About Priory and MEDIAN